Nishal3/airbnb-warehousing/README.md

    1. Get the download file: `sudo wget https://dev.mysql.com/get/mysql80-community-release-el9-1.noarch.rpm`
    2. Make sure the file is there by running `ls`
    3. Installing the file: `sudo dnf install mysql80-community-release-el9-1.noarch.rpm -y`
-   4. Run `sudo yum update` and `sudo yum upgrade` so that the installed file is recognized
+   4. Run `sudo yum update` so that the installed file is recognized
    5. Installing MySQL: `sudo dnf install mysql-community-server -y`
    6. Starting MySQL: `sudo systemctl start mysqld`
-2. Make sure you are at the home directory, just run the command `cd` to make sure of that
+2. Make sure you are at the home directory, run the command `cd` to make sure of that
 3. To download the CSV file run `curl -O https://raw.githubusercontent.com/Nishal3/airbnb-warehousing/main/data/listings.csv`

 ### 2.3 Entering and Loading Data Into RDS